Host Program

 What do hosts do?

 Hosts help students in many different ways.
-Some may assist with both the overwhelming and exciting process of settling in and becoming acclimated to new surroundings.
+They may assist with both the exciting and overwhelming process of settling in and becoming acclimated to new surroundings.
 While hosts do not provide housing, they may offer occasional meals, interesting outings, stimulating conversations, encouraging words, or holiday celebrations.
-To further enrich the exchange, students may invite their hosts to university events, to go out for walks, to prepare a dish from their country, etc. In addition, the Host Program organizes a few informal events during the year where hosts and students can come together.
+Students also are encouraged to invite their hosts to university events, to go out for walks, to prepare a dish from their country, etc. In addition, the Host Program organizes a few informal activities during the year where hosts and students can come together.

 What activities do hosts do with students?